Random-sketching Techniques to Enhance the Numerical Stability of Block Orthogonalization Algorithms for s-step GMRES: Introduction

 \section{Introduction}

 Generalized Minimum Residual (GMRES)~\cite{Saad:1986} is a popular subspace projection method for iteratively solving a large linear system of equations as it computes the approximate solution that minimizes the residual norm in the generated Krylov subspace.
-To compute the approxmate solution, GMRES generates the orthogonal basis vectors of the projection subspace based on two main computational kernels: 1) Sparse-Matrix Vector multiply (SpMV), typically combined with a preconditioner, and 2) orthogonalization.
+To compute the approxmate solution, GMRES generates the orthonormal basis vectors of its projection subspace based on two main computational kernels: 1) Sparse-Matrix Vector multiply (SpMV), typically combined with a preconditioner, and 2) orthogonalization.

 Though GMRES is a robust iterative method for solving general linear systems, the performance of these two kernels can be limited by communication costs (e.g., the cost of moving data through the local memory hierarchy and between the MPI processes).
 For instance, on a distributed-memory computer, to orthogonalize a new basis vector at each iteration, GMRES requires global reduces among all the MPI processes and performs its local computation based on either BLAS-1 or BLAS-2 operations.
-Hence, though the breakdown of the iteration time depends on the preconditioner being used, orthogonalization can become a significant part of the iteration time, especially when scalable implementations of SpMV and preconditioner are available.
+Hence, though the breakdown of the iteration time depends on the target hardware architecture and problem properties (e.g., the sparsity structure of the matrix and the preconditioner being used), orthogonalization can become a significant part of the iteration time, especially when scalable implementations of SpMV and preconditioner are available.

 To improve the performance of the orthogonalization and of GMRES, communication-avoiding (CA) variants of GMRES~\cite{Carson:2015,Hoemmen:2010}, based on $s$-step methods~\cite{Sturler:1995,Joubert:1992}, have been proposed.
 These variants generate a set of $s$ basis vectors at a time, utilizing two computational kernels: 1) the Matrix Powers Kernel (MPK) to generate the set of $s$ Krylov vectors by applying SpMV and preconditioner $s$ times, followed by 2) the Block Orthogonalization Kernel that orthogonalizes the set of $s+1$ basis vectors at once.
 This provides the potential to reduce the communication cost of generating the $s$ basis vectors by a factor of $s$ (requiring the global reduce only at every $s$ step and using BLAS-3 for performing most of the local computation).
 This is a very attractive feature, especially on currently available GPU clusters, where communication can be significantly more expensive compared to computation.